OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/last-steps.md

 2. Deny SSH access for user `root`

-3. On disk vdb create physical volume and volume group: `data`.
+3. On disk sdc create physical volume and volume group: `data`.
 In this volume group create logical volume: `foto` with size 500MB, create ext4 filesystem and mount it persistently to /foto.

 4. Extend logical volume `foto` to 650MB